NinaM31/Snake-ai/README.md

 Main.py runs the program.

 ## 1) Genetic algorithm using neural networks
-* train your own neural network with the given parameters
+* train your own neural network by changing the given parameter values.
 * save the trained model and load it.
 * within the code you can change seeds and activation functions.
 <p align='center'>